Alaska state outlinePicture of a patch of sod in Alaska

 Alaska is a cool season state and falls in the region higlighted above

 Alaska, with its cool season climate, prefers a particular set of grasses that relish the lower temperatures.
-The following grasses are the easiest to grow and maintain in Alaska:
+The following sods are the easiest to grow and maintain in Alaska:

 While it's possible to grow grasses meant for other regions with proper care, attention and timing, these are the most common grasses in Alaska for residential lawns.